Latency and Expected Speeds: WiFi vs. Wired Connections Explained

 How do I use a USB, Ethernet, or Thunderbolt connection?

-- Connect an Ethernet cable directly between your two computers
+• Connect an Ethernet cable directly between your computers.

-- Connect an Ethernet cable from both computers directly to your router - this will qualify as a wired connection
+• Connect Ethernet cables from both computers directly to your router (this counts as a wired connection).

-- Connect a Thunderbolt cable directly between your two computers
+• Connect a Thunderbolt cable directly between computers.

-- Connect a USB cable directly between your two computers (both computers must meet the requirements: USB Support for Mac-to-Mac Mode)
+• Connect a USB cable directly between the computers.
+Both devices must meet these requirements: USB Support for Mac-to-Mac Mode.

-- Connect a USB cable that is capable of data transfer directly between your computer and iPad
+• Use a USB data transfer cable directly between your computer and iPad.

 Peer-to-Peer Connections

-- Connect your devices using Peer-to-Peer mode (both devices must meet the requirements: Using Peer-to-Peer with Luna Display)
+For Mac-to-Mac or Mac-to-iPad mode, you can connect your devices using Peer-to-Peer mode.
+Both devices must meet the following requirements: Using Peer-to-Peer with Luna Display.

 WiFi Connections